GE2POP/mip-poolfreq/scripts/genotypeFreqEstimation/README.md

   - `est_geno_freqs_components.tsv`: estimated genotype frequencies in components
   - tables reporting mean and standard deviation of estimated frequencies (in mixtures) per expected value
   - tables of estimated biases (mean errors) per component and per expected frequency, with corresponding error boxplots
   - scatter plot of estimated vs expected genotype frequencies; each dot represents the frequency of one component in a mixture.
-Frequencies estimated in component mixtures (i.e. component libraries treated as mixtures for validation) are shown in grey and are excluded from the regression fitting
+If --allele_freqs_comp, --depths_comp and --exp_freqs_comp were provided, frequencies estimated in one-component mixtures (i.e. component libraries treated as mixtures for validation) are shown in grey and are excluded from the regression fitting.
 <p align="center">
   <img width="532" height="388" alt="image" src="https://github.com/user-attachments/assets/5073bff6-db9e-4e2f-ade4-144c40e3982a" />
 </p>